projectfluent/fluent/guide/variables.md

-# Interpolation and External Arguments
+# Interpolation and Variables

 Strings in FTL may use special syntax to incorporate small pieces of programmable interface.
 Those pieces are denoted with curly braces `{` and `}` and are called placeables.

-It's common to use placeables to interpolate external arguments into the translation.
-External arguments are provided by the developer and may change on runtime.
+It's common to use placeables to interpolate external variables into the translation.
+Variables are provided by the developer and may change on runtime.

 ```